Meet the team behind the Mayfield Festival of Music and the Arts.

 Stephen Swanton, Chair

-Steve has been chairman of the festival since 2017.
+Steve has been chairman of the Mayfield Festival since 2017.

 He is married to Lucy, a Mexican national, and lived in Mexico for 5 years.
 On returning to the UK he set up home in Mayfield in 1982.
 He has a daughter, who was born in Mexico, and a son born in Mayfield.